Emmett "Babe" Wallace: Biography

 In 1935, Wallace was part of the cast of, Cotton Club Parade alongside Lena Horne, which was performed at the Cotton Club.
 Wallace composed the song "A Chicken Ain't Nothin' but a Bird" recorded by Cab Calloway in 1940.
 In 1945, he was to broadcast on the Gloom Dodgers show on radio station WHN.
 Wallace also appeared in Broadway's reproduction of the film classic "Guys and Dolls" and also contributed to the soundtrack to the play.

 The New York Public Library has a collection of his papers and photographs of Wallace.
 Carl Van Vechten photographed him and Yale University Library has the images in its archives.
-In 1940, Wallace was selected to front the Ella Fitzgerald Orchestra on tour.
+In 1940, Wallace was selected to front the Ella Fitzgerald Orchestra on tour. he died in 2006.